usnistgov/mobile-threat-catalogue/_application-threats/APP-31.md

     layout: threat
     ThreatCategory: "Malicious or privacy-invasive application"
     ID: APP-31
-    Threat: "Impersonating a legitimate credential entry prompt in order to trick the user into entering credentials into an app controlled by an attacker."
+    Threat: "Malicious app impersonates a legitimate app"
+    ThreatDescription: "3rd party apps may duplicate the appearance and interface of a legitimate app, such as a banking app, to trick the user into supplying authentication credentials or other sensitive information intended for the app being spoofed.
+This threat was facilitated on Android devices before 5.0, as a malicious app could determine if a target app was running in the foreground, then initiate an activity to gain focus and intercept credential entry by the user."
     ThreatOrigin:
         - "Phishing on Mobile Devices [^105]"
         - "Exploiting Androids for Fun and Profit [^106]"